 Michelin says shopping at locally owned businesses across California is always a good idea—but there’s never been a better time to show your support.
 “When you step into a store, you will feel the gratitude and the impact you are making by shopping in the community,” she says.
 “As you visit different parts of California, you can take that part back home with you.”

 For example, you can find a pair of where-did-you-get-those jeans at Santa Barbara’s Ace Rivington, a sustainable, denim-focused apparel brand.
 The owner, Beau Lawrence, says he used a few months of the 2020 shutdown to create a new-and-improved brick-and-mortar location.
 “I cut every single board in the new store myself,” he says.
 Customers who enter the La Arcada Plaza shop can enjoy a warm welcome from Lawrence (he loves to suggest places to eat, drink, and explore in his hometown), as well as hands-on tailoring to ensure every person walks out with perfect-fitting jeans.

 The Golden State is world-renowned for its incredible indoor and outdoor shopping malls—many of which were closed or restricted for months during shutdown.
 It’s no surprise that with the new public health ordinance in place, retailers are experiencing an influx of shoppers in search of a hands-on, luxury experience.

 Like many retailers large and small, South Coast Plaza has health and safety measures in place to ensure shopper comfort.
-Face coverings are required for unvaccinated guests with complimentary masks available for all.
+Face coverings are required for unvaccinated guests and encouraged for everyone, with complimentary masks available for all.
 The center also has a state-of-the-art air filtration system and UV-spectrum lighting to prevent the spread of germs, as well as alcohol-based hand sanitizer stations and regular cleaning of all high-touch surfaces.